 The Office of the Auditor General for the State of Arizona conducts the annual financial audit for the District.
 Testing procedures determine whether the financial statements are free of material misstatement and ensure compliance with Arizona Revised Statutes that require an annual audit of the District's financial statements.
 The Auditor General's Independent Auditors' Report is included in this document.
-For the fiscal year ending June 30, 2017, the District received an unmodified opinion.
+For the fiscal year ended June 30, 2018, the District received an unmodified opinion.